LancerLab/croqtile/Documents/getting_started_with_choreo.md

 # Getting Started with Choreo Programming

 ## Introduction
-Choreo is a Domain Specific Language (DSL) designed for streamlining the manipulation of data transmission within accelerator hardware.
+Choreo is an Embedded Domain Specific Language (eDSL) designed for streamlining the manipulation of data transmission within accelerator hardware.
 It aims to simplify the daily tasks of engineers responsible for crafting high-performance kernels.
 This includes navigating the complexities of data transmission, such as tiling strategies, which is subjected to the hardware capabilities.
 By leveraging Choreo, the programming process becomes more accessible, allowing engineers to optimize these critical processes with greater ease and efficiency.

 ## Embedding Choreo within C++
 Choreo is the DSL code embedded within C++.
 The Choreo compiler performs the source-to-source translation of the Choreo function to be C++ code.
 And with the inclusion of "choreo.h", the translated code can work properly with other C++ code.
 The below code snippet showcases an example.